 Japan tourist visa requirements

-To successfully apply for a tourist visa for Japan, those applicants who don’t come from the mentioned countries, must meet the following visa requirements:
+To successfully apply for a tourist visa for Japan, those applicants who are not nationals of the aforementioned countries, must meet the following visa requirements:

 - Hold a valid passport with at least 6 months remaining and 2 blank pages

 - A completed visa application form

-- Provide a recent passport photo and a certified copy of birth certificate
+- Provide a recent color passport photo and a certified copy of your birth certificate